Optimal-power Configurations for Hover Solutions in Mono-spinners: MATHEMATICAL MODELING

 \subsection{Equations of Motion}

-The vehicle is consisted of several rigid bodies including the fuselage, the propeller, the battery and electronics.
+The vehicle consists of several rigid bodies including the fuselage, and the propeller.
 The propeller is located at distance $l$ from the COM of the vehicle along the y-axis and is tilted by angle $\delta$.
 The propeller has two blades with chord $c_p$ and has a radius $R_p$.
 The fuselage is assumed to be streamline-shape, aerodynamic and similar to the propeller with two blades with chord $c_B$ and radius $R_B$.
-NACA 4415 is selected as the airfoil in both propeller and the fuselage.
+For simplicity and to avoid adding more complexity, we keep the airfoil parameters fixed (NACA 4415 is selected as the airfoil in both propeller and the fuselage~\cite{uiuc}).

 It is assumed that the vehicle is symmetric about its axes of rotation, therefore, its moment of inertia tensor will be diagonal.
-As the propeller is turning and the fuselage is spinning, their moment of inertia tensors represented by $I^p$ \& $I^B$ respectively, are approximated by the moment of inertia of a disk.
-Also, the moment of inertia of the battery and electronics, represented by $I^e$, is approximated by the moment of inertia of a cylinder located at the COM of the vehicle.
+Moment of inertia tensors for the spinning fuselage and rotor are modeld as that in a rotating disk, and are represented by $I^p$ \& $I^B$ respectively.
+Also, the additional moment of inertia due to the battery and electronics, attached to the fuselage, is represented by $I^e$, and is modeled as that in a cylinder centered at the COM of the vehicle.
 Therefore, total moment of inertia of the vehicle can be calculated as follows:

-A DC motor with torque constant $K_{\tau_m}$, electric resistance $R_m$, electric inductance $L_m$ and electromotive force constant $K_v$ turns the propeller.
+A DC motor with a torque constant $K_{\tau_m}$, electric resistance $R_m$, electric inductance $L_m$, electric current $i$, voltage $V_m$ and electromotive force constant $K_v$ turns the propeller.
 Dynamic equations of the motor can be written as follows:

-The power consumption of such a motor can be calculated as follows:
+The power consumption of the motor can be calculated as follows:

 The equations governing the rotational motion of the vehicle, as expressed in the body frame, can be written as follows:

 where $sk(\pmb{\omega}_B)$ is the skew-symmetric matrix of the angular velocity vector of the vehicle. $\pmb{\tau}_{ext}$ represents total external moments applied to the vehicle as follows: